Devolutions/doc/docs/content/en/rdm/commands/file/import/rdm/strategies-file-format.md

 ---
 eleventyComputed:
-  title: "RDM import strategies and file format"
+  title: RDM import strategies and file format
   description: When importing RDM files into {{ en.RDM }}, there are some specifications to follow regarding the content format.
 ---
+{% tabs %}
+{% tabItem "Windows" %}
 When importing RDM files into {{ en.RDM }}, there are some specifications to follow regarding the content format.

 ## File Content